Joint address (Canada): Ronald Reagan

-After meeting with Prime Minister Pierre Trudeau, American president Ronald Reagan addressed the Canadian Parliament on 11 March 1981, speaking humbly about the strong Canada-US relationship.
+After meeting with Prime Minister Pierre Trudeau, American president Ronald Reagan addressed a joint session of Canadian Parliament on 11 March 1981, speaking humbly about the strong Canada-US relationship.
 "America counts many friends across the globe, surely we have no better friend than Canada."
 Reagan even demonstrated his ability to use both of Canada’s official languages when he spoke several phrases in French.
 The President concluded his remarks by offering an olive branch to the people of Canada: "We're happy to be your neighbour.
 We want to remain your friend.
 We're determined to be your partner and we're intent on working closely with you in a spirit of cooperation."
-Reagan addressed the Canadian Parliament once more as president, in 1987.
+Reagan addressed a joint session of the Canadian Parliament once more as president, in 1987.

 Margaret Thatcher

 Margaret Thatcher. then-Prime Minister of the United Kingdom, addressed Parliament on 26 September 1983.
 Only one year after the patriation of the Canadian constitution, Thatcher recognized that, "a constitutional link has, quite properly, been severed," but Canada and the United Kingdom are still linked in important ways, including the belief "in the same high and honourable ideals", like freedom, justice, and parliamentary democracy.
 In 2013, after a 30-year ban on classified Cabinet files had expired, documents from the British National Archives revealed that, prior to her trip to Ottawa, Thatcher had been briefed to be careful of Prime Minister Pierre Trudeau's "unsound personal views" and of Canadians "inordinately sensitive" nature.
-Thatcher, by then the Lady Thatcher, returned to Canada in 1988 and, at the invitation of Prime Minister Brian Mulroney, addressed Parliament again.
+Thatcher returned to Canada in 1988 and, at the invitation of Prime Minister Brian Mulroney, addressed Parliament again.